Step 2: Use Historical Caseload Data to Estimate a Projected Caseload

 Below are some examples of how to apply the NPDWS definition of a case.

-Example 1: Client A is accused of selling illegal drugs and charged with one count of drug distribution and one count of drug possession.
+Example 1: Client A is charged with one count of drug distribution and one count of drug possession.
 The court assigns each charge a separate case number but handles the charges together.
 For NPDWS counting purposes, this is counted as a single case.

 Example 2: Clients B and C are charged with breaking-and-entering.
 The court assigns the same case number to both clients.
 Client B has a public defender and Client C has assigned counsel.
-For NPDWS counting purposes, each client’s case is a separate case.
-Whether both cases are included in your case count depends upon the scope of the caseload you are analyzing.
-If you are analyzing the public defender caseload, you would only count Client B’s case.
-However, if you are analyzing all public defense cases in the state, you would include the cases for Client B and Client C.
+For NPDWS counting purposes, these are separate cases.
+Whether you include both cases in your case count depends upon the caseload you are analyzing.
+If you are analyzing the public defender office caseload, you should only count Client B’s case.
+However, if you are analyzing all public defense cases in the state, you should include both cases.

 In what year do you count a case?

-• If a public defense office closes a case because new counsel takes over, but the case later returns to the original public defense office, the public defense office only counts the case once.
-For example, Client A was initially represented by public defender but then hired private counsel.
-Later, Client A ran out of money and was reassigned to the public defense provider’s office.
-The public defense provider would count Client A’s case only once (in the year in which it was originally assigned to them).
+• Count re-opened cases only once: If a public defense provider closes a case because new counsel takes over, but the case later returns to the original public defense provider, they only count the case once.
+For example, Client A was initially represented by the public defender but then hired private counsel.
+Later, Client A ran out of money and was reassigned to the public defender.
+The public defense provider must count Client A’s case only once (in the year in which it was originally assigned to them).

-You will next sort your historical caseload using the highest charge or offense for each case.
-The highest charge is mapped to an NPDWS case type using the charge map established in Step 1.
-As noted above, you must sort at least one full year of historical cases.
+Next you will sort your historical caseload using the highest charge or offense for each case.
+Using the charge map you established in Step 1, you will sort your historical cases into the NPDWS case types.
+Again, you must sort at least one full year of historical cases.

-As noted above, the NPDWS defines a case as “all charges filed against a client arising out of a single event or series of events and being prosecuted together.”
-As a result, when you examine your historical caseloads, a single case will often include several charges.
-To determine the NPDWS case type for such cases, you must identify the highest charge in the case.
-This is usually the charge carrying the highest sentencing exposure.
+As noted above, the NPDWS defines a case as “all charges filed against a client arising out of a single event or series of events and being prosecuted together."
+NPDWS at 60.
+When you examine your historical caseloads, a single case will often include several charges.
+To determine the NPDWS case type, you must identify the highest charge in the case.
+This is usually the charge carrying the highest potential sentencing exposure.
 You will then use the charge map (Step 1) to assign the case to the appropriate NPDWS case type.

 Defining a Case